yonatanppr/bring-shopping-list-integration/docs/deployment.md

 .\deploy\rotate-capability.cmd
 ```

-Rotation has no grace period: the old URL stops working as soon as the application is
+The old URL stops working when the application restarts.
+Update the MCP client with the new
-recreated.
-The command prints only the new URL and the ChatGPT reconfiguration steps.
+URL printed by the command.

 ## Security model